Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 {% endtab %}

 {% tab title="iOS" %}
-In your app's`application:didFinishLaunchingWithOptions:` method, register the Campaign Classic extension:
+In your app's`application:didFinishLaunchingWithOptions:` method, register the Campaign Classic and Lifecycle extension:

 #### Objective-C